-How aggravating the situation is that those with kidney disease tend not to experience symptoms until the very late stages, when the kidneys are failing or when there are large amounts of protein in the urine and that is one of the reasons why only 10 percent of people with chronic kidney disease know that they have it.
+What aggravating the situation is that those with kidney disease tend not to experience symptoms until the very late stages, when the kidneys are failing or when there are large amounts of protein in the urine and that is one of the reasons why only 10% of people with chronic kidney disease know that they have it.

 You're more tired, have less energy or are having trouble concentrating.
 A severe decrease in kidney function can lead to a buildup of toxins and impurities in the blood.
 This can cause people to feel tired, weak and can make it hard to concentrate.
 Another complication of kidney disease is anemia, which can cause weakness and fatigue.